-I got hooked on photography in the '80s: my first grade and profession were Geology.
-Having a camera was a must, and I ended up buying a second-hand Olympus OM1 with a 50 mm 1.4.
+I got hooked on photography in the '80s: my first grade, later profession, was Geology, and having a camera for a Geology student was a must.
+So I ended up buying a second-hand Olympus OM1 with a 50 mm 1.4.
 During the summers I participated in photography workshops.
 I had the chance to put my hands on black and white development gear for a few summers.
 I increased my equipment, and established a good relationship with a professional photographer who put on my hands a Zenza Bronica, a Mamiya, he taught me how to proceed in weddings, and he lent me some material.
 I could take a look at the wondrous world of the big format with a Sinar P2.
 I was very concerned about technique, I approached studio photography, and I got excited discovering photographers who quickly became my idols.
-I soon realized that there were too many big photographers; they had made up everything, they had tried everything.
+I soon realized that there were far too many big photographers; they had made up everything, they had tried everything.

 Then, there was a huge gap: I turned into computing, research, academia, little children with whom hauling around SLR gear, three glasses, speedlights, filters... was pretty unfeasible and unavailing.
 Digital photography bloomed up; everyone got bewildered.
 How on earth could one decide to invest in some serious digital stuff?